passcod/catflap/README.md

 [![Build status (Travis)](https://img.shields.io/travis/passcod/catflap.svg?style=flat-square)](https://travis-ci.org/passcod/cargo-watch)

-This is a small CLI tool for unix-likes that creates a TCP socket at the address you tell it to, then passes its FD index to a child process using the `LISTEN_FD` environment variable.
+This is a small CLI tool for unix-likes that creates a TCP socket at the address you tell it to, then passes its FD index to a child process using an environment variable.
 The child (or any descendants) can then bind the socket.

 The idea is for tools that reload servers, for instance [cargo watch]: